 - Each player must have their own set of golf clubs and golf bag.

 - All golfers must follow and obey the cart rules for the day as set by the course Superintendent (this is for the safety of the golfers and benefit of the turf grass).

-Handicap flags will be available on most days when the carts are restricted to the cart path.
+- PWD (Persons with Disabilities) will be available on most days when the carts are restricted to the cart path through the use of our GPS System on our carts.
+Placing the cart in this mode will allow closer access to greens and tees.
 There will be times when no one will be allowed access off of the cart path due to imminent damage to the turf grass or for safety reasons to the golfers.
-Those who are eligible for a handicap flag must present a valid and dated Doctor’s script or a Motor Vehicle hang tag with appropriate paperwork.
+Those who are eligible for a PWD must present a valid and dated Doctor’s script or a Motor Vehicle hang tag with appropriate paperwork that is current.
 View our full handicap policy here.

 Food and Beverage

 - All food and beverage must be purchased at the golf course.
 No outside food and beverage can be brought onto the facility.
 Violators may be asked to leave the facility without a refund.

 - Coolers are not allowed on the golf course (except for medical reasons which must be cleared by the Golf Professional on duty).